 Photo of library in 2019:

-Library has been sold, and work is being done inside, but no clues as to its future use.
+When we visited, the library had been sold, and work was being done inside, but no clues as to its future use.
 And the old name plaque (seen below) has been covered by a board.

 Old photo of library (postcard):

 Yes, during a holiday in Lincolnshire, November 2019.
 We visited the old building, and then went to the new library, which is colocated in a health centre, about 100m down the road.
 We were able to see more photos of the building, but limited information in the local history collection.
 More research needed!
 James Servant was clearly a local public official, but so far I haven’t discovered his actual role.